| BWV 187 Es wartet alles auf dich

 All fretting is in vain, and wasted is the trouble

-Which the despondent heart for its requirements makes;
+Which the despondent heart for its requirements takes;

-Since God, forever rich, upon himself these cares hath taken,
+Since God, forever rich, upon himself these cares hath chosen,

 I know that he for me as well my share hath fixed.